 The lighter your skin tone, the less time you want to spend exposed to the sun each day.
 As you build your base tan, you’ll be able to increase your sun exposure and gradually, your body will darken to a beautiful bronze tone.

-For some, getting a tan can take weeks or months of diligent effort, while for those who have naturally darker skin, getting a tan can be accomplished in a few hours, over a couple of days.
+For some, getting a tan can take weeks or months of diligent effort.
+And for others who have naturally darker skin, getting a tan can be accomplished in a few hours, over a couple of days.

 - If you have lighter skin, you want to start out tanning in the morning in short increments.
 Start with 10-15 minutes tanning each day, turning over for even coverage.